amitsingh6391/Academic-master/README.md

 # Academic Master is E-learning App.
 Features:-
 ## 1) You can post real Post query in images and video formates.
-## 2) We will provide notes,books and previous year paper according to their stream
+## 2) We will Provide notes,books and previous year paper according to their stream
 ## 3) User Can Chat with each other .
 ## 4) User will recive real time push notification like in whats'up
 ## 5) User can share pdf file and images in chat section also he can post any blog related to his field.